Foxeye-Rinx/angular-youtube-lite/README.md

 # angular-youtube-lite
 > Module provide responsive youtube iframe component, to help you embed youtube video in your angular application.
-Designed for application which doesn't need to use Youtube API.

 ## Installation